topalovic/duplo/README.md

 $ gem install duplo
 ```

-It's not really necessary to include the module, you can use it
+It's not necessary to include the module, this will work too:
-directly:

 ```ruby
 Duplo.a2a2